 VPN clients need to know the public IP address of the server to initiate a connection

 10.0.0.0/24 subnet is used for the VPN.
 The home router will be assigned

 10.0.0.1 and will be the server through which traffic is tunnelled.

-On the router, create a tunnel interface with the chosen private IP address.
-Since
+On the router, create a WireGuard interface with the chosen private IP address.
+The

 Traffic going out to the internet from the VPN will need NAT, but if you have a